 - The select few phals that need long daylight hours (Phal pulcherrima & buyssoniana) need this because they grow on the ground fully exposed (not in direct sun, but filtered with lots of clouds), near sea level (hot growing).
 The day lengths change summer to winter because they are further from the equator.

 The reason temps play such a major role in flowering is really simple…temps signal the onset of spring (the rainy season).
-Spring means more bugs for pollination and more rain and high humidity for faster growth and seed pod development.
-After 6-8 months the seed pod breaks open as the rainy/summer season ends, giving the seedlings a chance to be blown around, land, and start growing with a friendly fungi without being immediately washed away by the rains.
+Spring means more bugs for pollination and more rain (more nutrients) and high humidity for faster growth and seed pod development.
+After 6-8 months the seed pod breaks open as the rainy/summer season ends, giving the seedlings a chance to be blown around, land, and start growing with a friendly fungi without being immediately washed away by heavy rains.

 Phalaneopsis in the Wild: Elevation & Temperature